zahra-atf/Weather-Report-Forecasting-Analysis/README.md

 Subtask 1: Correct years for given data set

-Subtask 2: removal of duplicate rows and duplicate Columns
+Subtask 2: Removal of duplicate rows and duplicate Columns

-Subtask 3: fix a few labels in the given data set
+Subtask 3: Fix a few labels in the given data set

 Subtask 4: Encoding data into suitable format